 Home Schooled Student's Letter of Intent at Resident District.... pg.
-169
+169 for being a home-schooled student, as established by A.C.A. § 6-15-503.

-Home Schooled Student's Letter of Intent at Non-Resident District.... pg.
-170
+$Home\ Schooled\ Student's\ Letter\ of\ Intent\ at\ Non-Resident\ District....\ pg.\ 170$

-Home-schooled student means a student legally enrolled in an Arkansas home school and who meets or has met the criteria for being a home-schooled student, as established by A.C.A. § 6-15-503.
+Home-schooled student means a student legally enrolled in an Arkansas home school and who meets or has met the criteria

-Interscholastic activity means an activity between schools subject to rules of the Arkansas Activities Association that is outside the regular curriculum of the school district, such as an athletic activity, fine arts program, or a special interest group or club.
+Interscholastic activity means an activity between school's subject to rules of the Arkansas Activities Association that is outside the regular curriculum of the school district, such as an athletic activity, fine arts program, or a special interest group or club.